Smoke Free Policy

 Responsibility for monitoring compliance

-- The Director of Facilities Management is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The Director of Campus Operations and Risk Management is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.

 - Breaches of this policy by a staff member may result in disciplinary action under the Staff Code of Conduct.